Fionn88/Subsidy-Crawl/README.md

 ### method 2：Using SeleniumBase may bypass CloudFlare.

-- I have successfully crawled the information from the first page.
-The next step is to update the data to Google Sheet.
+- Through a comprehensive web scraping process, government data can be successfully written to a Google Sheet.
 ```
 cd new_version/
 poetry run python3 ceawl_url.py